A civil and human rights attorney working at the intersection of race, technology & the law. Advancing social change for liberated futures.

 About

 Clarence’s motivations are rooted in his family’s origins in the Black, rural South, where the afterlives of Jim Crow and slavery continue to shape daily life.
-Clarence is a graduate of the New York University School of Law, where he was a Root-Tilden-Kern Scholar, Colloquia Editor for the Review of Law and Social Change, and recipient of the Dean John Sexton Prize.
-He completed his undergraduate studies at the University of Chicago, where he studied Political Science and Human Rights.
+Clarence is a graduate of the New York University School of Law, where he was a Root-Tilden-Kern Scholar, Colloquia Editor for the Review of Law and Social Change, Co-Chair of the Black Allied Law Students Association, and recipient of the Dean John Sexton Prize.
+He completed his undergraduate studies at the University of Chicago, where he was an Odyssey Scholar and studied Political Science and Human Rights.
 He is currently based in Washington, D.C., and admitted to practice law in the state of New York.

 Technology & Racial Justice